this page is current as of March, 2019…

 Anker battery packs, Eureka camping gear, Arkel panniers, OMM racks, Blackburn cargo cages, Sawyer in-line filter, Alpacka raft, Jetboil stove, $3 tires from grocery stores in Panama, SLIK light tripods (and cheap too), Chris Murray Wheels, Lauf suspension fork, Magura Brakes, SeatoSummit dry bags, Jeremy Cleaveland (Cleaveland Mountaineering) custom bikepacking bags, Deuter Trans-Alpine backpack, Maxxis FBF and FBR tires (and with Maxxis in general I have never had sidewall fail!), REI quaterdome tent, Baryak,

-REI/MEC products - these are USA / Canadian chain stores that offer great quality gear at great prices!
+REI products - these are USA store that offer great quality gear at great prices!
 Their stores are traveler's heaven and I spent about 50/50 of my short visit at Washington DC between the REI ... and the museums... :)

 things I am NOT super happy with (stay away!!!):

-MEC raptor drybags, Gopro 4 silver (this needs an entire post on its own), Gopro accessories (constantly breaking & replacing), Shimano SLX disc brakes, Big Agnes fly creek ul1 tent
+MEC raptor drybags, MEC camper 2 tent, Gopro 4 silver (this needs an entire post on its own), Gopro accessories (constantly breaking & replacing), Shimano SLX disc brakes, Big Agnes fly creek ul1 tent, Mavic Air (constant issues and non-international warranty)

 Tires: Surly ET tires, Schwalbe Mondial (sidewalls), WTB(sidewalls)